jaredible/umsl-cmpsci-4010/README.md

 ## Getting started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the projects up and running on your local machine for development and testing purposes.
 See [deployment](https://github.com/jaredible/umsl-cmpsci-4010#user-content-deployment) for notes on how to deploy these projects on a live system.

 ### Prerequisites